Amelia Peláez

-Amelia Peláez del Casal (January 5, 1896 – April 8, 1968) was an important Cuban painter of the Avant-garde generation.
+Amelia Peláez del Casal (5 January 1896 – 8 April 1968) was an important Cuban painter of the Avant-garde generation.

 Biography

 Salón de Mayo, 1967.
 Sidewalk insert in front of Radiocentro CMQ Building by Amelia Peláez.

-Amelia Peláez (born-1896) Yaguajay, Cuba, in the former Cuban province of Las Villas (now Sancti Spíritus Province).
+Amelia Peláez was born on 5 January 1896 in Yaguajay, Cuba, in the former Cuban province of Las Villas (now Sancti Spíritus Province).
 She was the fifth born of eleven siblings in a family that was part of the Cuban-Creole middle class.
 Her father was a doctor, Manuel Pelaez y Laredo, and her mother, Maria del Carmen del Casal y Lastra, stayed at home with her children.
 Amelia's uncle was Julian del Casal, who was a poet and included her family in Cuba's intellectual circles.

 In 1917, her family moved to Havana, to the La Víbora district, and this gave her the opportunity to enter the Escuela Nacional de Bellas Artes "San Alejandro" at the rather late age of 20 years (students at this academy usually start at 12–13 years of age).
 She was among Leopoldo Romañach's favorite students.
-In 1924 she graduated from San Alejandro, and exhibited her paintings for the first time, along with another Cuban female painter, María Pepa Lamarque, at the Association of Painters and Sculptors in Havana.
+In 1924, she graduated from San Alejandro and exhibited her paintings for the first time, along with another Cuban female painter, María Pepa Lamarque, at the Association of Painters and Sculptors in Havana.
 Receiving a small government grant, she travelled to New York City in the summer of 1924 and began six months of study at the Art Students' League.
 In 1927, after being awarded a larger grant, she began studying in France, while paying short visits to Spain, Italy, and other countries.

 Student life in Paris

 Pelaez moved to Paris, accompanied by Cuban writer Lydia Cabrera, after she received a grant from the government in order to pursue art.
 Both took painting and art history courses at École Nationale Supérieure des Beaux-Arts.
 She also took drawing and art history courses at the Académie de la Grande Chaumière and the École du Louvre.
-In 1931 Pelaez enrolled, along with Cabrera, in Fernand Léger's Academie Contemporaine.
+In 1931, Pelaez enrolled, along with Cabrera, in Fernand Léger's Academie Contemporaine.
 She then began studying with Russian painter Alexandra Exter, whose friendship and classes in color theory and design were an important influence.

-Galerie Zak hosted a solo-exhibition of her paintings in 1933, where she exhibited thirty-eight works.
+Galerie Zak hosted a solo exhibition of her paintings in 1933, where she exhibited thirty-eight works.
 In that same year, she participated in the eleventh Salon des Tuileries and “was also included in an exhibition of illustrated manuscripts by the calligrapher Guido at the Galerie Myrbor”, in which she illustrated Sept Poemes of Leon Paul Fargue.
 In her years in Paris, her work was highly praised by French critics.